 With over 7000 islands to explore, the Philippines is packed with exciting activities and incredible tourist spots to discover.
 Find out the best and must-try things to do in the Philippines in this article and plan your ultimate vacation itinerary.

 As a holiday destination, the Philippines boasts of unique experiences and exciting adventures wherever you go.
 Through the years, it has become known as one of the most popular tropical hideaways globally - making it the go-to place for beach lovers, adventure seekers, food lovers, thrill chasers, and everyone who wishes to satisfy their wanderlust.
+The many romantic destinations in the country also explain why many couples choose to have their honeymoon in the Philippines.

 The Philippines is divided into three island groups: Luzon, Visayas, and Mindanao.
 From North to South, there’s so much to see and do around the country that fits whatever type of traveler you may be.
 It’s jam-packed with diverse activities, unforgettable escapades, and even laid-back, relaxing experiences that can truly inspire wanderlust.